Clawee

-Clawee is a claw machine game, played online on real arcade machines controlled remotely through video streaming via a mobile app or computer.
-The game was invented by the Israeli company Gigantic, which operates the machines in a warehouse in Petah Tikva, Israel.
+Clawee (stylized as clawee) is a claw machine game, played online on real arcade machines controlled remotely through video streaming via a mobile app or computer.
+The game was developed by Israeli company Gigantic, which operates the machines in a warehouse in Petah Tikva, Israel.

 The name derives from claw machine games, in which players utilize a handle to maneuver a claw trying to catch items.

 The company

 Gigantic was established in 2017 by Ron Brightman, its CEO, and Oded Frommer.
 The company has 60 employees, with offices in Tel Aviv.

 It has a warehouse in Petah Tikva where 250 arcade machines are stored and being operated 24 hours a day, each day throughout the year.

 The machines are handled by a team of employees, who fill them and check for errors.

 The company built its own machines and added transmitters, sensors and webcams enabling the players to have a real-time view and control of the machines.
 Gigantic has raised $9 million, the main investor being Union Tech Ventures and NFX, whose general partner is Gigi Levy-Weiss.